 The majority of the Study Area contains blocks which have been platted into smaller lots to originally accommodate residential development.
-The areas abutting the railroad yard in the east portion of the Study Area have been platted into larger lots to accommodate industrial development.
+The areas to the southeastern and southwestern portions of the Study Area have been platted into larger lots to accommodate commercial and industrial development.

 This diversity of ownership makes redevelopment difficult.
-The assemblage of larger sites is difficult to accomplish when the number of properties to be secured is several.
+The assemblage of larger sites is difficult to accomplish when a number of property owners are involved.

-The total number or owners in the Study Area is estimated to be 185.
-The situation is worsened by the fact that several of those blocks with only one or two owners are owned by public or institutional users, or are owned by and utilized for activities associated with the railroad systems.
+The total number of owners in the Study Area is estimated to be 453.
+The situation is excaberated by the fact several of those blocks with only one or two owners are public or institutional users, or are owned by and utilized for activities associated with the railroad systems.
 The remaining properties, which are privately held and which would be the most likely candidates for redevelopment, rarely have fewer than four owners in one block.

 The blocks with unusually large numbers of owners are scattered throughout the residential districts of the Study Area.
-The majority of the one and two ownerships are generally located within the industrial and commercial districts especially areas adjacent to the railroad.
+The majority of the one and two ownerships are generally located within the industrial and commercial district areas adjacent Highway 6-34.

-Land assemblage is an absolute necessity for major redevelopment.
+Land assemblage is a necessity for major redevelopment.
 Without it, only small, individual renovation activities of existing buildings is possible.
 In order for the kinds of redevelopment to occur which are currently desirable, economically feasible, which will attract financial support and public patronage required to repay such financial support; it is necessary to assemble larger parcels of property.
 Such assemblage is most difficult without public intervention and constitutes one of the greatest deterrents to significant redevelopment within the Study Area.